mhytrek/Json_checker/README.md

 # Before running
 You need:
-- Python3 and pip installed
+- Python3, git and pip installed
 - File with json that you want to check

 # How to run